 Most projects require a significant time commitment from the congregation.
-It is best if the congregation appoints a dedicated team (a 'works committee') to oversee the process from the start, and to be responsible for its successful completion.
-For significant projects over \$100,000, MCPC expect systems will be established to manage and control the project with regular reporting in a way that leaves no room for surprises as work advances.
+It is best if the congregation appoints a dedicated team (a 'works committee') to oversee the process from the start and to be responsible for its successful completion.
+For significant projects over \$100,000, MCPC expects systems will be established to manage and control the project with regular reporting in a way that leaves no room for surprises as work advances.

-Before signing a major contract, such as for building work, all approvals must be in place and the contract checked by your solicitor.
+Before signing a major contract, such as for building work, all approvals must be in place and the contract must be checked by BOA's lawyer.